vatz88/blog/Components-With-Async-Friendly-Event-Handlers/README.md

 - Users get a visual feedback on the action of click.

 - The state of `Button` component is internally handled by the component.
-Some traditional approaches to solve this has been to pass a `isDisabled` prop to the `Button` component.
+A traditional approach to solve this has been to pass a `isDisabled` prop to the `Button` component.
 But why would we want to add logic to enable/disable button for each button we use in our app when the component itself can take care of it?

-- Some apps a full spinner to indicate that they are fetching data from api.
+- Some apps show a full spinner to indicate that they are fetching data from api.
 It works but again, don't we end up writing the logic to toggle the spinner on button click?
 Additionally, why hide the existing content until we're fetching new one?
 Inputs with async handler and internal state (loaded/loading) have this UX advantage that they don't end up changing any of the existing content on page and still communicate that new data is being fetched.
 Wouldn't it be nice to have the meaningful content on the page for user's reference than show a spinner?
 In some cases, may be yes.

 Here we considered a button component but, this same logic can be extending to all forms of input components.

 Imagine you have a input box with some async validations.
-How nice it'd be, if the input component can update it's state (show user the validation error) based on if the async `onChange` is resolved or rejected.
+How nice it'd be, if the input component can update it's state (show user the validation error) based on whether the async `onChange` is resolved or rejected.
 We can even reject it with the custom validation error message for input component to show!

 ### Adding Compatibility For Sync OnClick Handlers

 We may still want to use the `Button` component for non-async tasks.
-One way is you convert all your functions to async function by simple using the `async` keyword.
+One way is to convert all your functions to async function by simple using the `async` keyword.

 ```js
 async function asyncFunctionDoingSyncTask() {